DariaPantiushina/RFM_analysis/README.md

 **The purpose of this analysis** is to recommend ways to improve the effectiveness of SMS messaging.

 **Objectives**:

-1. To analyze the pharmacy chain’s customer base using RFM methodology, enabling classification of customers according to purchase behavior.
+1. To analyze the pharmacy chain’s customer base using RFM methodology, enabling classification of customers according to purchase behavior

-2. To provide targeted recommendations on product and service offerings for each customer segment.
+2. To provide targeted recommendations on product and service offerings for each customer segment

 ## Data